broadinstitute/flipbook/README.md

   If you'd like to use non-default questions in the image page forms, you can specify the path or url of a .json file containing a custom form schema.
 For a description and examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/flipbook/tree/main/form_schema_examples).

+- image list (`--image-list`)

+  Instead of crawling a directory for images, you can provide a text file containing a list of image paths (one per line).
+  This is useful when you want to review a specific subset of images or images from multiple locations.
+  The file can contain local paths, HTTP URLs, or gs:// paths.
+Gzip-compressed files (`.gz`) are also supported.
+  When using `--image-list`, the directory argument is ignored.

 - config file (`~/.flipbook_config`)

   Most settings that can be provided on the command line can also be set via this YAML config file instead.
 For example: